 Fig. 5.
 Spectral R{MAX} and FWHM measurements of the unstable 14-layer multilayer through spectrophotometry.
-The post growth measurements were carried out after an interval of 6 months.
+The aging related measurements were carried out after an interval of 6 months.
+Inset figure depicts a slight shift in spectral peak position towards the shorter wavelength implying strain field related instability.

-Fig. 6. (a) Growth and (b) post growth topographic changes of the 14-layer unstable reflecting multilayer depicting notable changes in the morphology.
+Fig. 6.
+AFM morphology of (a) as-deposited and (b) 6-month aged 14-layer unstable reflecting multilayer depicting notable changes in the grain structures.